 Cognitive ability – typically defined as a collection of mental skills such as memory, attention, reaction speed, and the capacity to learn – has been shown to predict academic performance.
 Does it predict performance in other domains, such as the workplace?

 These results provide further evidence that cognitive ability is a valid predictor of performance across various domains.
-So, as you decide whom to hire, make sure to assess the applicant’s cognitive ability and incorporate the results with other pieces of information, such as previous experience, personality, and education background.
+While leveraging trained experts and staying mindful of relevant adverse impact laws, organizations could consider taking steps to assess their applicants’ cognitive ability.
+These results could be used along with other pieces of information, such as previous experience, personality, and education background.

 Kuncel, N. R., Hezlett, S. A., & Ones, D. S. (2004).
 Academic performance, career potential, creativity, and job performance: Can one construct predict them all?
 Journal of Personality and Social Psychology, 86, 148-161.